ccmorris/blog/_articles/2023/01/your-feedback-sucks.md

 ## Principles of Constructive Feedback

-There are two kinds of critical feedback: failing to meet expectations, and areas to improve.

 1. **Specific.**
    Add specific examples if possible, and stick to the facts.
 Never base constructive feedback on an opinion.
 Base it on facts, events, and examples.
 2. **Actionable.**